 But getting a driver’s license also presents teenagers with another important opportunity: to decide whether to become an organ donor.
 My two kids signed up to become organ donors without a second thought when they got their driver’s licenses.
 Their receptive attitude is consistent with that of today’s young people, says James Pardes, vice president of marketing and communications for the organ donation nonprofit LiveOnNY.
 “Organ donation is a cause that teens and young adults are embracing,” he says, whereas it might not be as comfortable for their parents.

-3 Compelling Facts That Support Being an Organ Donor:
+3 Reasons to Become an Organ Donor:

 - On any given day, 117,000 people are waiting for an organ transplant.

 - Nearly 2,000 of those waiting are children.

 - A donor can save up to eight lives with organ donation and can heal up to 75 lives with tissue donation.

 Registries in nearly every state, plus in Washington D.C. and Puerto Rico, allow teens to sign up before age 18 (typically at 16 or 17).
 However, until teens turn 18, parents have the right to revoke the decision.
 Pardes recommends that teens discuss their wishes with their families before they register.